-Peruse beauty aisles, websites, or counters: The variety of exfoliating products is dizzying.
+Peruse beauty aisles, websites, or counters, and you’ll find that the variety of exfoliating products is dizzying.
 Yet, there are only two methods that you need to know: mechanical and chemical.
-Mechanical (also known as physical) involves using tools, like brushes, sponges, loofahs, or abrasive scrubs that create enough friction to loosen and slough away dead skin cells, debris, and oils.
+Mechanical (also known as physical) involves using tools, like brushes, sponges, loofahs, or abrasive scrubs, that create enough friction to loosen and slough away dead skin cells, debris, and oils.
 Chemical exfoliation uses chemicals such as hydroxy acids, retinol, and enzymes, to aid in cell turnover and cause the superficial epidermal layers to exfoliate sans friction.

-With mechanical exfoliation, always seek scrubs containing small, smooth exfoliating agents; larger, jagged pieces (think: fruit pits and nut shells) tend to be more abrasive and can cause micro-tears in the skin.
+With mechanical exfoliation, always seek scrubs containing small, smooth exfoliating agents.
+Larger, jagged pieces (fruit pits and nut shells) tend to be more abrasive and can cause micro-tears in the skin.
 When sourcing tools, Dr. Papantoniou says, “Avoid facial brushes with firm bristles and abrasive sponges and loofahs.
 It’s best to select softer options for use on your face, and read labels to learn the recommended use and which body areas an item is best for.”

 If you choose the chemical exfoliation route, look for the following ingredients.

-Rice Extract and Rice Bran: “This is a gentler option for mature skin, and is a good choice for those with sensitive skin that can’t tolerate AHAs or retinol,” Dr. Papantoniou says.
+“This is a gentler option for mature skin and is a good choice for those with sensitive skin that can’t tolerate AHAs or retinol,” Dr. Papantoniou says.
 Try: Tatcha Rice Polish Foaming Enzyme Powder

 Does one method trump the other for aging skin?
 Dr. Papantoniou believes chemical beats out mechanical, hands down.
 “I prefer chemical exfoliation over mechanical for most people — and certainly for more mature skin.
 This is because you can get better results with chemical exfoliation and actually trigger better cell turnover and more improvement in wrinkles and discoloration,” she says.
 Additionally, facial skin becomes more delicate over time, and choosing abrasive materials to exfoliate could compromise the skin’s integrity and cause irritation and inflammation.